stellio-hub/stellio-docs/docs/admin/enabling_timescale_compression.md

 ## Compression statistics

-If you want to see the statistics of your compression you can do:
+You can see the statistics of your compression with the following command:

 ```sql
 SELECT * FROM hypertable_compression_stats('attribute_instance');